-GPD:
+GPD: With the rapid development of ICTs over the past ten years, their mainstreaming in our everyday lives, and their increasingly important role in human development, the role of the Information Society going forward should be seen and developed in the broader context of the post-2015 development agenda.
+A comprehensive and objective assessment of the WSIS framework and its Action Lines will be crucial in determining whether this is the most appropriate and effective vehicle for harnessing the potential of ICTs for development.

-There a number of priority areas that needs to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
+There are number of priority areas that needs to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
 Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.

+United Kingdom: In addition, there a number of priority areas that needs to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
+Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.

-IFIP: There a number of priority areas that needs to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
+IFIP: There are a number of priority areas that need to be addressed in the implementation of WSIS beyond 2015, due to their effect in the development process and strengthening the move towards building the Information Society and Knowledge Economy.
 Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement

-ISOC: There a number of priority areas that needs to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
+ISOC: There a number of priority areas that might need to be addressed in the implementation of WSIS beyond 2015, if any, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
+Those areas come in light of the changes that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society.

+Access: There are a number of areas that have been identified by WSIS stakeholders as priorities for the post- 2015 development agenda.
 Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.

-Access: There a number of priority areas that need to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
-Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.
+But with the rapid development of ICTs over the past ten years and the mainstreaming of ICTs into everyday life, the link between ICTs and human development is increasingly important.
+Therefore, it is necessary for the role of the Information Society going forward to be seen and developed in the broader context of the post-2015 development agenda.
+A comprehensive and objective assessment of the WSIS framework and its Action Lines will be critical for determining the most appropriate and effective vehicle for harnessing the potential of ICTs for development.

-GPD: There a number of priority areas that needs to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
+GPD: With this in mind, there a number of priority areas that ought to be addressed as part of the revised WSIS framework (or its equivalent) beyond 2015.
 Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement